NahueTomas/4-IN-1/README.md

 # 4-IN-1

-4 in 1 is a game where there are 4 images and you have got to think a word that is relationated with theem.
+4 in 1 is a game where there are 4 images and you have got to think a word that is relationated with them.

 If you guess correct, you pass to the next level.